-- (1) Represents fees paid to MCC for management services rendered to our operating subsidiaries.
-See Note 8 of our consolidated financial statements. - (2) "Adjusted OIBDA" is not a financial measure calculated in accordance with generally accepted accounting principles (GAAP) in the United States.
+- (1) Basic and diluted (loss) earnings per share is calculated based on the basic and diluted weighted average shares outstanding, respectively. - (2) "Adjusted OIBDA" is not a financial measure calculated in accordance with generally accepted accounting principles (GAAP) in the United States.
 We define Adjusted OIBDA as operating income before depreciation and amortization and non-cash, share-based compensation charges.